yjbanov/luci.dart/README.md

   |\ foo
   |   \ bar
   |     \ build.luci.dart - an example of a build file containing targets
-   \ luci_workspace.dart  - typically this would be at the root of the git repo
+   \ luci_workspace.yaml  - typically this would be at the root of the git repo
 ```

 #### Addressing targets